mpv-player/mpv/DOCS/man/options.rst

     to temporarily set the ``hwdec`` option just during OpenGL context initialization with ``mpv_opengl_cb_init_gl()``.

+``--videotoolbox-format=<name>``
+    Set the internal pixel format used by ``--hwdec=videotoolbox`` on OSX.
+The choice of the format can influence performance considerably.
+On the other hand, there doesn't appear to be a good way to detect the best format for the given hardware. ``nv12``, the default works better on modern hardware, while ``uyvy422`` appears to be better for old hardware. ``rgb0`` also works.

 ``--panscan=<0.0-1.0>``
     Enables pan-and-scan functionality (cropping the sides of e.g. a 16:9 video to make it fit a 4:3 display without black bands).
 The range